-The Office of Field Placement will arrange your field placement, edTPA submission, and student teaching supervision.
+The CEHS Office of Field Placement will arrange your field placement, student teaching supervision, and TPA.
 Teacher certification in New Jersey is granted by the New Jersey State Department of Education (NJ DOE) and by similar state agencies in other states.
-Upon the successful completion of your certificate program, the College of Education and Human Services through the Office of Field Placement and State Certification will notify the NJ DOE that you have completed an approved teacher education program.
+Upon the successful completion of your certificate program, the College of Education and Human Services through the Office of Field Placement and State Certification will notify the NJ DOE that you have successfully completed an approved teacher education program and nominate you for certification.
 The NJ DOE will then issue you a Certificate of Eligibility with Advanced Standing (CEAS) https://nj.gov/education/license/.